daggus/data-structures/week4/README.md

 A commit might not always succeed.

 **Eventual consistency**
-Out of sycn copies will eventually catch up.
+Out of sync copies will eventually catch up.

 *Is it a hacker strategy to track and exploit consistent positions of transaction failure?*

+# Dear Diary
+Ideas:
+* Collecting photograhps of interactions per day along with impressions
+* A random concept generator
+* A surrealist narrative maker
+* Clouds
+* Soundtrack of my life

+Look at the primary key in teh sample code and look for other bad data (the phone numbers)

+dynamoDB/Tables/ to view database

+Put parts 1 and 2 in a single file